chungchi300/chungchi300.github.io/source/_posts/it-management/technical-growth-of-it-team.md

 Good manager focus on **potential value** and **space to grow**

 # I can do + I want to do + it needs me = Core value

+## Ability to use IT to significantly increase existing operation efficiency

+### Knowledge

+- Communicate and study with current colleague to understand the current operation
+- Design how to use IT to increase existing operation efficiency
+- Resource evaluation and planing to show to manager how the **operation efficiency will increase** with **IT help**

+## Ability to implement proper software development flow

+### Knowledge

+- Know what **problem(communication,development...)** need to be solved in software development in existing project
+- Know different existing software development methodology and tools

+## Ability to design and implement proper algorithm

+### Knowledge

+- Set the goals of algorithm
+- Related message(e.g if you want to create price estimator of specific item,statistic is a must)
+- **Present** and **communicate** about the algorithm goal,design and implementation
+- Design verification of algorithm
+- Ability to **gather data** for algorithm

 ## Ability to design high efficient user interface and smooth flow